skoneka/zabbix-systemd-service-monitoring/README.md

 NOTES
 ------------

-This assumes you have disabled all unnecessary services prior to enabling the template.
-Any service that is enabled and not running will result in an alert.

-If you cannot, use the service_discovery_blacklist to add services that you don’t want to monitor.
+Use the service_discovery_whitelist to add patterns for services that you want to monitor.

-Additionally this excludes getty and autovt which are not reported by systemctl with the tty and will result in an error.

 Testing
 -------